 4. Mxculior 71-Piece Art Supplies -Sketch Set, Painting,Coloring, and Drawing Pencils

 The pencil set we’re going to talk about now has a whopping 71 piece pencil set which is more than the previous ones we’ve mentioned in this guide.
 What does the kit not have?
 It has almost everything a beginner needs to start his drawing works.

 While working on a canvas, especially as you’re creating the sketches or making the outline before you paint, you’ll inevitably need to use some differently textured or colored pencils.
 The reason for this is that using variations in the shading helps a lot to mark out different types of areas in paint.

-This set has regular graphite, charcoal, colored and watercolor pencils all in the package.
+This set has regular graphite pencils, charcoal pencils, colored and watercolor pencils all in the package.
 The benefit you’ll notice as you use the varying color pencils is that your work and its planning will be much more simplified.
 You’ll be able to create the outlines properly with the variety of pencils provided in the case.

-The set includes other sketching accessories too.
+The set includes other sketching pencils & accessories too.
 Overall, a nice set specially for newcomers and sometimes, professionals as well.

 5. Marco Raffine Fine 72 Colors Art Drawing Pencil

 This set from Marco Raffine has even more items on the list.
-With 72 individual pencils – this unit is the largest set we’ll be talking about in this guide.
+With 72 individual pencils – this unit is the largest set we’ll be talking about in this pencil drawing guide.

 The set only includes colored pencils and there are no other accessories included here.
 However, the colors are sharp, bright and are prepared for all the shading and drawing type works.